Gamocosm/Gamocosm/README.md

 If you set `$TEST_DOCKER` to "true", the tests will assume there is a running Docker Gamocosm container to connect to.

 `tests.sh` will build the image, start the container, and delete the container for you if you specify to use Docker.
-Otherwise, it will run the tests normally (equivalent to `./run.sh rake test`).
+Otherwise, it will run the tests normally (equivalent to `bundle exec rails test`).
 You should have non-root access to Docker.
 You could also manage Docker yourself; you can look at the `tests.sh` file for reference.